IMPLEMENT PERSONAL HEALTH SAFETY PRACTICES AND PROTOCOLS

 Distribute wellness kits to every on-campus student

-Each student registered for on-campus instruction this fall will receive a wellness kit with essential items for protecting and monitoring their health.
+Each student registered for on-campus instruction this fall received a wellness kit with essential items for protecting and monitoring their health.

-- The wellness kits will include: two Purdue-branded face masks, hand sanitizer, disinfecting wipes and a digital thermometer.
+- The wellness kits included: two Purdue-branded face masks, a face shield, hand sanitizer, disinfecting wipes, a digital thermometer and other supplies.

-- Additionally, any faculty or staff member who wants a kit will be provided one free of charge.
-Department heads are responsible for ordering kits for faculty and staff in their area.
+- Additionally, any faculty or staff member who wanted a kit was provided one free of charge.

 Identify and set aside rooms for isolation and quarantine

 All students who test positive for COVID-19, whether or not they show symptoms, will be required to isolate.

 - Purdue has set aside nearly 1,000 beds for isolation, with contingency plans in place should more space be needed.

 Acquire and maintain critical equipment and supplies to reduce the risk of transmission of COVID-19 on campus